Skip to main content

 Kingfishers Fight Predators

-The sacred kingfisher is rather aggressive and almost fearless.
-It defends its nesting place even against much larger animals, such as weasels, cats, or dogs.
+The sacred kingfisher is very aggressive and fearless.
+It defends its nesting site even against animals much larger than itself, such as weasels, domestic cats, and domestic dogs.

 ADVERTISEMENT